skleinbo/Ising/README.md

   * Reset the state by pressing <kbd>r</kbd>
   * Speed up/slow down with <kbd>=</kbd> / <kbd>-</kbd> (QWERTY layout)
   * Reset the view with <kbd>c</kbd>
+  * <kbd>l</kbd> performs a sweep of `1.000*N` spin flips or `1.000` cluster updates respectively.
+  * <kbd>a</kbd> toggles between spin-flip and cluster updates.

+  __Warning:__ Choosing `BASE_FPS` or speed to large will freeze the application, in particular when the system size is large too.
+You will notice the UI becoming unresponsive, because both the UI and the simulation run on the same thread (TODO: make this multi-threaded).

+  A Core i5 (2016) @ 3.2GHz caps out above L=512.